Photo from Unsplash

 Evening

-When the crash of a falling cedar is heard in the forest—it is a sign that the woodsman is abroad, and every tree may tremble, lest tomorrow the sharp edge of the axe should find it out.
-We are all like trees marked for the axe, and the fall of one—should remind us that for every one, whether great as the cedar, or humble as the fir, the appointed hour is stealing on apace!
+When a great cedar falls in the forest, it is a sign that the woodsman is at work, and every tree should tremble, for the axe may soon come to it as well.
+We are all like trees marked for the axe, and the fall of one should remind us that our time, whether we are as great as a cedar or as humble as a fir, is quickly approaching.

 Morning and Evening - September 26